There Are 3 Big Economic Reports Coming

+• At 8:30 AM ET, the NY Fed will release the Empire State Manufacturing Survey for February.
+The consensus is for a reading of minus 2.0, up from minus 7.8 in January (below zero is contraction).

-- 8:30 AM ET, Personal Income and Outlays for July.
-The consensus is for a 0.2% increase in personal income in June, and for a 0.3% increase in personal spending.
-And for the Core PCE price index to increase 0.2%.
+• At 9:15 AM, the Fed will release Industrial Production and Capacity Utilization for January.
+The consensus is for a 0.3% increase in Industrial Production in January, and for Capacity Utilization to increase to 78.9%.

-- At 9:45 AM, the Chicago Purchasing Managers Index for August.
-The consensus is for an increase to 53.0, up from 52.3 in July.

-- At 9:55 AM, the Reuter’s/University of Michigan’s Consumer sentiment index (final for July).
-The consensus is for a reading of 80.0.
+• At 9:55 AM, the Reuters/University of Michigan’s Consumer sentiment index (preliminary for February)will be released.
+The consensus is for a reading of 75.0, up from 73.8.

+Any one of these reports could change the way we think of the trajectory of the economy.

 Business Insider Emails & Alerts